Today I am sharing how to reupholster a chair, paint a chair, and re-stain a chair.

-I gave these chairs a really good sanding starting with 80 grit sandpaper, then moved to 120 and finally finished with 220 grit to create a really smooth finish.
+I gave these chairs a really good sanding starting with 80 grit sandpaper, then moved to 120, and finally finished with 220 grit to create a really smooth finish.
 I did use my orbital sander but the majority of these chairs were sanded with good old elbow grease!
-(Not gonna lie, my iPhone didn’t recognize my thumbprint for a week!
-Make sure you wear gloves, LOL.)

 This chair on the left was missing a piece.
 It’s missing a hip rest…did you know that’s what it was called because I didn’t!
 I took the existing piece to my local Woodcraft store and they told me a website that has antique furniture parts.
 I ordered a new pair for about $20!

-Sand it down to bare wood as far as you can, then apply new stain.
-Make sure you go with the wood grain and let it sit for a couple minutes for a darker color.
-Wipe off the excess.
-I used Special Walnut from Minwax.
-We wipe it off because any stain that doesn’t soak in just gets sticky….I know from experience!
-Then I applied three coats of polyurethane.
+Sand it down to bare wood as far as you can, then apply a new stain.
+Make sure you go with the wood grain and let it sit for a couple of minutes for a darker color.
+Then wipe off the excess.

 I just love that I have this piece of family history!

 Would you like a printable PDF on how to do everything I did here?
 With numbered steps?
 Click here and download now!

 How to Paint Chairs

 When my husband and I got married his parents gave us this kitchen table (now it’s a coffee table in my teenager’s space and you can see how I did a makeover on that here).